 - Discussion forums in the style of Reddit or StackOverflow, with upvote/downvote options

-After pointing out how rapidly the definition of MOOCs is changing, the author of Making Sense of MOOCs went on to talk about two MOOC subcategories, which the author called cMOOCs and xMOOCs.
+After pointing out how rapidly the definition of MOOCs is changing, the author of Making Sense of MOOCs talked about two MOOC subcategories.
+The author called these cMOOCs and xMOOCs.

 xMOOCs are the kind which have exploded into popularity this year and the kind with which I currently have experience.
 They are an attempt to emulate the me-teach-you-absorb pedagogical methods seen in traditional schools.
 As such, video lectures form the core of xMOOC courses.